Palash90/site-assets/blogs/build-your-own-nn/README.md

 }
 ```

-And then we implement matching rules to make the tests green.
+And then we implement the `Display` trait for our `Tensor`, matching the rules to make the tests pass.

 ```rust
 impl std::fmt::Display for Tensor {